|88.02||CITATION, WILDFIRE ACT.|

 |88.82||MINNESOTA RELEAF PROGRAM.|

-For the purposes of chapter 88, the terms defined in this section have the meanings given them.
+For the purposes of this chapter, the terms defined in this section have the meanings given them.

 "Division" or "the division" means the Division of Forestry in the Department of Natural Resources.